 4- Watch Movies and TV

-Watching movies and TV is a casual way to learn new words, and one of the easiest ways to drastically improve and expand your vocabulary.
+Watching movies and TV is a casual way to learn new words and one of the easiest ways to improve and expand your vocabulary drastically.

 Like reading books, you will get the perk of visual cues while also benefiting from hearing how the word is usually pronounced.

-You can also combine your listening and reading skills by turning on the subtitles in English, helping to visualize the words.
+You can also combine your listening and reading skills by turning on the English subtitles, helping visualize the words.

 5- Use the Dictionary and Thesaurus